HoerTech-gGmbH/openMHA/COMPILATION.md

   - octave-signal
   - liblo
   - liblsl
+  - eigen3

 The optional GUI (cf. openMHA_gui_manual.pdf) requires Java-enabled Octave in version >= 4.2.1.

+The optional libraries are needed to compile the openMHA plugins ac2lsl, ac2osc, osc2ac, and rohBeam.
+When these libraries are not available, then openMHA will be compiled without these plugins.

 ### Compilation